Terafora/desktop-pomodoro/README.md

 ## Design

-The application features a minimalist design with a focus on usability:
+The application features a slick design which is practical but also aesthetically pleasing.

 - **User Interface**: Simple and intuitive interface for easy task management.
 - **Modal Windows**: Modal dialogs for editing tasks to ensure focus on task management without clutter.
+- **Animated Background**: Livens up the application and brings the design into a more contemporary age.

-#### The design of this website will be redone in the coming days.
+#### The design of this application is being updated.

 ## Technologies